NazimHAli/wp-portable/README.md

 Example of a Dockerized WordPress development environment.
 Just needs Docker + your favorite editor, all requirements/packages are installed in Docker containers.
 Don't have to install and set-up WordPress, permissions, composer, mysql, node.

 I used this years ago and extracted some of the build logic.
-The setup can be used with any current theme framework, a custom example is provided.
+The setup can be used with any current theme framework, a custom (old) example is provided.
 Some of the dependencies were updated, but not all.

 ## Prerequisites
 [Docker Compose V2](https://docs.docker.com/compose/cli-command/)